carvill-lab/clipe_pegrna_designer/README.md

 If you have used our design tools for your prime editing experiments, please cite our manuscript as follows: ____

+### Running Locally
+If you would like to run CliPE pegRNA designer locally, you can pull our docker image from Github and run with the following instructions.
+This should take no longer than 5 minutes to setup

+1. Download and install Docker, then open the application
+2. Using the command line, pull our docker image: `docker pull --platform linux/x86_64 ghcr.io/nbodkin/clipe_pegrna_designer:main`
+3. Using the command line, run the image: `docker run -p 8080:8080 nbodkin/clipe_pegrna_designer:main clipe_designer`
+4. Open up the webapp in your browser using http://localhost:8080

 ## Contributing

 We welcome contributions to our web application.
 If you would like to contribute, please fork the repository and submit a pull request.